mdikcinar/Hackintosh-Asus-prime-B360m-A-i5-8400-iGPU/README.md

 # Issues
 1. Display goes off on login screen
 - Fix: Change monitor mode and come back again hdmi mode
-2. 630 uhd not recocnized by macos and screen glitches sometime
+2. 630 uhd not recognized by macos and screen glitches sometime
 - Fix: Change your display mode Auto to CPU in your bios settings.